Slovak leader is in serious but stable condition after assassination attempt, hospital says

 Fico’s comeback caused concern among his critics that he and his party — which had long been tainted by scandal — would lead Slovakia away from the Western mainstream.
 He promised a tough stance against migration and non-governmental organizations and campaigned against LGBTQ+ rights.

+Ukrainian President Volodymyr Zelenskyy also denounced the violence against a neighboring country’s head of government.

+“Every effort should be made to ensure that violence does not become the norm in any country, form or sphere,” he said.

 Josek and Jenne reported from Bratislava, Slovakia.
-Associated Press journalist Karel Janicek in Prague contributed.
+Associated Press journalists Jan Gebert in Banska Bystrica, Slovakia, and Karel Janicek in Prague contributed.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.